 I want to discuss four factors to consider when using your camera’s metering system.
 I presuppose that your camera has some level of user control.
 The control factors I will consider are: white balance, aperture control, time value control, and finally, metering control systems.
 If your camera has some or all of these controls then this article provides valuable information for getting it right the first time in the camera.
 By the way, getting it right the first time is important because it saves you time and effort when you process your images.
 You will have to do far less to rescue a missed shot and that is the entire point.

 Let me say a brief word about Photoshop, or any other piece of processing software one uses.
 I often hear the verb photoshopped used in a negative manner.
 In fact, whether one uses film or digital technology, one always processes one’s images.
 Tools such as dodging and burning in the darkroom may be translated to using darkening or lightening brushes in Photoshop.
 The simple fact is that Photoshop is the tool digital photographers use to process images.
-It is the modern darkroom and no one ever said negative things about darkroom manipulation.
+It’s the modern darkroom and no one ever said negative things about darkroom manipulation.
 So go ahead and process you images without guilt or negativity.

 The point of all this is to take the time to select the most appropriate white balance available and go with that setting.
-Of course you could spend up to $1000 for a good color meter and set the Kelvin temperature manually but unless you are photographing for Vogue that is probably not a good investment.
+Of course, you could spend up to $1000 for a good color meter and set the Kelvin temperature manually but unless you are photographing for Vogue, that is probably not a good investment.
 I will address other ways to manually set white balance in the near future using white and gray cards both for pre-shot and post-processing settings in another article.

 About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: